mongodb/flask-pymongo/docs/index.rst

   - This is a minor version bump which introduces backwards breaking changes!
 Please read these change notes carefully.
-  - Removed read preference constants from Flask-PyMongo; to set a read preference, use the string name or import contants directly from :class:`pymongo.read_preferences.ReadPreference`.
+  - Removed read preference constants from Flask-PyMongo; to set a read preference, use the string name or import constants directly from :class:`pymongo.read_preferences.ReadPreference`.
   - `#22 (partial) <https://github.com/dcrosta/flask-pymongo/pull/22>`_
     Add support for ``MONGO_SOCKET_TIMEOUT_MS`` and